 - Pica syndrome: the craving or eating of substances not normally eaten, such as clay, chalk or coal.

-Complications may develop if the anaemia becomes severe and is not treated.
+Complications may develop if the iron deficiency becomes severe and is not treated.
 For example, you can develop fragile and broken nails, hair loss and heart failure.
 A lack of iron can also affect the immune system so you may become more likely to develop infections.